-From the time in college, I began expecting too much out of myself and ended up running 21 km and several 10 km runs.
-I had injuries to my ankle (not while running) which made me feel not to run for close to two years until the time I started to run again in Doha, Qatar.
+I began expecting too much from college and ended up running 21 km and several 10 km runs.
+I had injuries to my ankle (not while running), which made me feel not to run for close to two years until the time I started to run again in Doha, Qatar.

-This belief of ‘enjoyment in the process of running’ is the my secret of sorts for constant motivation to turn up any given day and run.
+This belief of ‘enjoyment in the process of running’ is my secret of sorts for constant motivation to turn up any given day and run.
 And while I am at it, one never knows if this expands my boundaries!

-Like I said – ‘I don’t love running’ but I am more comfortable with the idea and benefits of it whenever I run these days.
+Like I said – ‘I don’t love running,’ but I am more comfortable with the idea and benefits of it whenever I run these days.
 And in fact, this discovery has only made me run more regularly and consistently than I ever did in my entire life.
 To top it, it doesn’t matter where and what I run on!